Restaurants in Tokyo

 La Tour D’Argent

 Decidedly opulent, the lavish La Tour D'Argent, like its famous sister in Paris, sets the standard for French haute cuisine.
-The high standard of the food and décor is only matched by the prices in this celebrated establishment situated in the New Otani Hotel, which was recently ranked #1 in Tokyo by Zagat.
+The high standard of the food and décor is only matched by the prices in this celebrated establishment situated in the New Otani Hotel.
 The house speciality is the duck, specially flown in daily from Brittany in France.
 Other highlights on the menu are pigeon and fricassee of lobster.
 It is all prepared by chefs trained at the Paris restaurant and an impressive wine list accompanies the outstanding menu, which changes seasonally.
 Closed Mondays.
 Dinner only.
 Reservations essential and dress code is jacket and tie.

 Address: New Otani Hotel, 4-1 Kioi-cho, Chiyoda-ku